 In Figure \ref{fig:single-sorted-portfolios}, we calculate the generalized correlation $\rho$ between estimated PCA and proximate factors and compare the proportion of variation explained by these factors for different number of factors $K$.
 We normalize the generalized correlation by the number of factors.
 The closer $\rho/K$ to 1, the better the sparse factors approximate the non-sparse PCA factors.
 The more portfolios we include in the proximate factors, the larger the correlation $\rho$ and the amount of variation explained.
-When the number of nonzero entries $m$ in each sparse loading is around 20, corresponding to around 5\% of the cross-section units, the ratio is close to 0.9, implying that the average correlation between each proximate factor in $\tilde{F}$ and each estimated factor in $\hat{F}$ is around 95\%.
-Since $\hat{F}$ explains the maximum variation among all matrices in $\mathbb{R}^{T \times K}$, the proportion of variation explained by $\tilde F$ is strictly less.
-However, the variation explained by $\tilde F$ becomes very close to that by $\hat F$ when $\tilde F$ is constructed from the 10 cross-section units with the strongest signals. \cite{lettau2018} argue that 5 factors describe this data set well.
-Hence, we focus now on a 5-factor model and try to interpret these factors.
+When the number of nonzero entries $m$ in each sparse loading is around 20, corresponding to around 5\% of the cross-section units, the ratio is close to 0.9, implying that the average correlation between each proximate factor in $\tilde{\*F}$ and each estimated factor in $\hat{\*F}$ is around 95\%.
+The explained variation is defined as $\left(\sum_{i=1}^N\sum_{t=1}^T \hat X^2_{it} \right)/ \left(\sum_{i=1}^N\sum_{t=1}^T X^2_{it} \right)$, where $\hat X_{it}=\hat \Lambda_i^{\top} \hat F_t$ is the based on the estimated factors and loadings.
+As the data is demeaned the explained variation equals the percentage of variance explained in the data.
+By construction, PCA factors maximize the explained variance in-sample.
+However, the variance explained by $ \tilde{\*F}$ becomes very close to that by $\hat{\*F}$ when $ \tilde{\*F}$ is constructed with the 10 cross-section units with the strongest signals.

 Table \ref{tab:single-sorted-portfolios} shows the generalized correlations for each of the five factors with their proximate version.
 As by construction, the PCA factors are uncorrelated, the individual generalized correlations correspond to the $R^2$s from a linear regression of each PCA factor on the five proximate factors.
 Even with only 10 portfolios, we can capture each of the latent factors very well, in particular the first two factors.
 30 portfolios are sufficient to almost perfectly replicate the latent factors.\footnote{As many investors trade on factors, trading on proximate factors can also significantly reduce trading costs.}